akashvaghela09/akashvaghela09/README.md

 A hard working and energetic person who loves to code.

 #### 👯 Other interests
-I like to read books and watching short movies.
+I like to read books and watch short movies.

 #### 📫 How can you reach me?
-Connect with me on [Twitter](https://twitter.com/AayuShah711) or [LinkedIn](https://www.linkedin.com/in/aayushah711/).
+Connect with me on [Twitter](https://twitter.com/akashvaghela09) or [LinkedIn](https://www.linkedin.com/in/akashvaghela09).

 #### 💬 Want to know more about me?
 You can find my work on my [Portfolio](https://akashvaghela.vercel.app).